Jessica Sanchez: 2014–2018: Stand-alone singles and Christmas with Jessica

-Accompanied by Jake Zyrus and Jennifer Hudson among others, Sanchez performed "Let It Go" by Idina Menzel at the Pinoy Relief Benefit Concert on March 11, 2014, where all the proceeds of the concert would be donated to the Filipino citizens that has been affected by Typhoon Haiyan.
+Accompanied by Jake Zyrus and Jennifer Hudson among others, Sanchez performed "Let It Go" by Idina Menzel at the Pinoy Relief Benefit Concert on March 11, 2014, where all the proceeds of the concert would be donated to Filipino citizens that has been affected by Typhoon Haiyan.
 With judge Jennifer Lopez, season 8 alumni Allison Iraheta, and season 10 alumni Pia Toscano, she performed "I Luh Ya Papi" on the twenty-first episode of the thirteenth season of American Idol on March 20, 2014.
 The group reunited for Crustacean's Red Hour Jam Session in Beverly Hills, California on June 25, 2014, during which Sanchez performed "Pour It Up" by Rihanna.
 Sanchez featured on "Vacation" by DJ Komori, which was released on October 6, 2014, in conjunction of its lyric video.

 "This Love", a single teased during an interview with the online magazine She Knows on December 22, 2014, was released on January 7, 2015 with an accompanying music video, which was directed by Gabriel Valenciano.
 Sanchez headlined a concert billed as "Jessica Sanchez: Up Close and Personal Live in Manila" at the City of Dreams, Pasay on August 9, 2015.
 She performed two songs with the finalists ("Dance with My Father" by Luther Vandross with Charlene Su and Clarity" by Zedd and Foxes with Jermaine Leong) of the second season of MediaCorp Channel 5's singing competition The Final 1 on August 21, 2013.
 Sanchez collaborated with Christian Bautista for the song "Two Forevers", which was released on November 5, 2015, in conjunction of its music video, from his studio album Kapit.
 Sanchez released the Christmas extended play Christmas with Jessica on December 8, 2015.
 The record was composed of covers of famed Christmas songs including "Santa Baby" by Eartha Kitt and was recorded within two days.